-Text-conditioned human motion generation has reached a mature stage~\cite{ahn2018text2action,guo2022tm2t,jiang2023motiongpt,zhang2024motiongpt,song2025hume,zhong2023attt2m,zhang2023generating,liang2024omg}.
-By leveraging the pre-trained knowledge of Large Language Models (LLMs), autoregressive models such as MotionGPT~\cite{zhang2024motiongpt,jiang2023motiongpt} and T2M-GPT~\cite{zhang2023generating} generate human motion by predicting discrete motion tokens.
-These approaches demonstrate superior semantic understanding, generalization capabilities, and inference efficiency compared to diffusion-based methods~\cite{tevet2022human,zhang2024motiondiffuse,chen2023executing}.
-While recent multimodal frameworks such as M3GPT~\cite{luo2024m} and MotionCraft~\cite{bian2025motioncraft} have expanded condition to include music and spatial trajectories, motion generation conditioned on human egocentric video remains largely unexplored due to data scarcity and the lack of suitable deployment platforms.
-Crucially, given that humanoid robots in real-world environments rely exclusively on egocentric perception, there is an urgent need to construct frameworks capable of generating human interactive motions based on both visual perception and textual instructions.
+\textbf{Multimodal Motion Generation.} Text-conditioned human motion generation has become increasingly mature~\cite{ahn2018text2action,guo2022tm2t,jiang2023motiongpt,zhang2024motiongpt,song2025hume,zhong2023attt2m,zhang2023generating,liang2024omg}.
+Leveraging the pre-trained knowledge of Large Language Models (LLMs), autoregressive methods such as MotionGPT~\cite{zhang2024motiongpt,jiang2023motiongpt} and T2M-GPT~\cite{zhang2023generating} generate human motions by predicting discrete motion tokens, showing stronger semantic understanding, generalization, and inference efficiency than diffusion-based approaches~\cite{tevet2022human,zhang2024motiondiffuse,chen2023executing}.
+Recent multimodal frameworks, such as M3GPT~\cite{luo2024m} and MotionCraft~\cite{bian2025motioncraft}, further incorporate music and spatial trajectories as conditions.
+However, motion generation from egocentric image and language remains largely underexplored due to data scarcity and the lack of suitable deployment platforms.
+Since real-world humanoid robots rely on egocentric perception, it is crucial to generate human interactive motions from both visual observations and textual instructions.